-The Company performs collections and administrative functions on the receivables, related to the both the European RPA and Singapore RPA, similar to the procedures it uses for collecting all of its receivables.
+The Company performs collection and administrative functions on the receivables related to the European RPA, the European RFA and the Singapore RPA similar to the procedures it uses for collecting all of its receivables.
 The servicing liability for these receivables is not material to the interim condensed consolidated financial statements.